Asian American Counseling

 Sacramento, San Francisco, Bay Area, Los Angeles, Austin

-Serving Clients Everywhere in California & Texas
+Serving Clients in California, Texas, & 41 PSYPACT States

 It takes a lot of strength and courage to recognize when you need help from a therapist.
 As challenging as that is, for most people the difficulty doesn’t end there.
-You then have to find a therapist with openings who can work with your specific concerns.
+You then have to find a therapist with openings in their schedule who can work with your specific concerns.
 The search for a new therapist can be time-consuming and frustrating.

 As Asian Americans, Native Hawaiians, and Pacific Islanders, we have the additional challenge of finding a therapist who can understand the layers of identity and racial/cultural experiences we bring to the table.
 Most therapists are trained in a Eurocentric model of mental health that casts Western norms and values as “normal” and non-Western norms and values as “abnormal.”
 The multicultural training clinicians receive in graduate school is woefully inadequate in preparing them to work with AANHPI, as this population is often a blindspot in programs that are located in areas without a large AANHPI presence.
-Historically, research and discourse about AANHPI mental health services has been underrepresented in the mental health professions.
+Historically, research and discourse about AANHPI mental health services have been underrepresented in the mental health professions.

 Local Asian Therapist vs. Asian Therapist Online